Moksel-arch/Moksel-arch/README.md

   -secure data analytics pipelines, or visualizations for cyber incident analysis.

 - 📫 How to reach me ...
-  -Drop me an email at mokgadi9939@gmail.com or -connect with me on Twitter/X at .https://x.com/Moks9939.
+  -Drop me an email at mokgadi9939@gmail.com

+  -connect with me on Twitter/X at .https://x.com/Moks9939

   -You can also open an issue on any of my repos!

 - 😄 Pronouns: ...